Client Guide

 Deep Tasks

 These require me to unplug from everything else and focus exclusively on one project for a substantial amount of time.
 Reviewing and turning drafts of long or complex contracts.
 Grappling with new developments in law or regulation.
 Researching a specific question of law.
+Writing a concise statement of high-level advice or strategy.

 From experience, I’ve learned that if I do two deep tasks in a day—say, one full-morning job and one full-afternoon job—I can’t keep up quality for a third in the same day.
-The evening is good for quick and small tasks only.
+The evening is then good for quick and small tasks only.
 Same if I do a single large job spanning morning and afternoon or afternoon and evening.
-My chances of an oversight or significant mistake drop in a big way if I can postpone the third job to the next day.
+My chances of an oversight or significant mistake drop in a big way if I can postpone the next big job to the next day.

 Mornings, afternoons, and evenings free of commitments and interruptions are the precious coins of my realm.
 I fight to save up for them, and to defend them from my clients, so I can get heavy lifting done.
 Realistically, I only get a handful of open deep-tasks slots per week, for all my clients.